Research Agenda

 • Connect HWB to sustainable development goals

-HERO is interested in understanding how organizations collaborate with community partners to advance workforce HWB alongside broader organizational sustainability efforts that positively influence the enterprise, its people, and the surrounding environment.
+HERO seeks to advance understanding of how organizations implement internal initiatives and collaborate with community partners to advance workforce HWB alongside broader organizational sustainability efforts that positively influence the enterprise, its people, and the surrounding environment (i.e., to address climate change).
 This priority also addresses the factors associated with the long-term sustainability of workforce HWB initiatives.

 Accomplishing the Research Agenda